-For the three months ended September 30, 2010, a shortage in certain key parts delayed our ability to ship products as scheduled.
+For the three months ended December 31, 2010, shortages in certain parts delayed our ability to ship products as scheduled.
 The timing of shipments is subject to change based on several variables (including customer payments and customer delivery schedules), some of which are not within our control and can affect our quarterly revenue and backlog.
 As a result of such issues, we evaluate historical revenue in conjunction with backlog to anticipate the growth trend of our revenue.